carbon-tracker-initiative/ag-verification-dashboard/USER_GUIDE.md

 - Switch between verified and original analysis
 - Compare how verification changed the results
-- See differences in scoring and classification
+- See differences in classification and snippet counts

 ## Analytics Page